 - Use a bowl or put a little water in the sink to clean vegetables.

 - Don't thaw food with hot water; instead use a microwave.

 - If you pre-clean dishes, put a little water in the sink up instead of running the water.

 - Keep a gallon of cold water in the refrigerator rather than running the tap for cold water.

 - Insulate your pipes to save heating costs.

 - Wash the car with a bucket instead of the hose.

 - Use a broom instead of water to clean your sidewalks and driveways.

-- Support local businesses that practice conservation.
-(Commercial car washes that recycle their water; businesses that use recycled water in fountains; restaurants that serve water only on request and hotels that give you the option of using your linens for a second night's stay.)
+- Support local businesses that practice conservation (commercial car washes that recycle their water; restaurants that serve water only on request, and hotels that give you the option of using your linens for a second night's stay)